 How to Design a Business Incubator

 Leveraging design to create purposeful use of space is extremely important for a business incubator, as these spaces have become synonymous with innovation.
 While these spaces require heightened collaboration and idea-generating areas, at the same time, they need private spaces for individual work.
 So, how can the design of a business incubator help cultivate all of these things?
-I interviewed M+A’s Director of Design, Dan Pease, and Interior Designer, Kelly Heitkamp, to find out.
+Hear from M+A’s Director of Design, Dan Pease, and Senior Interior Designer, Kelly Eyink, to find out.

 By Entrepreneur magazine's definition, a business incubator is an organization designed to accelerate the growth and success of entrepreneurial companies through an array of business support resources and services that could include physical space, capital, coaching, common services, and networking connections.

 Traditionally seen with technology startups, business incubators are spreading into other arenas.
 Cardinal Health recently launched Fuse Innovation Lab to develop innovative products for use in healthcare.
 Additionally many municipalities in the Central Ohio area are creating entrepreneurial centers to get small business owners out of their basement offices and into a space with infrastructure, collaboration, and most importantly, a network of support.

 Q: Microsoft recently described its business accelerator, Microsoft Garage (pictured below), as "a protected habitat for Microsoft employees and their wild ideas."
 How can you leverage design to promote a nonbiased, creative space conducive for an incubator?